Foreign affairs

 This edition features:

-- Perspectives: ‘COVID-19 and taking a principled stance’ by Yun Jiang.
+- Perspectives: ‘On being 'very different countries': AUSMIN and China's rise’ by Professor James Curran.
 Perspectives is UTS:ACRI's monthly commentary series, featuring a piece on a topical subject in the Australia-China relationship from an invited expert contributor.

 December